Cambridge CELTA Course

 Payment is accepted via EFTPOS or credit card.
 A non-refundable deposit of $1,000 on acceptance of a place on the course is required (courses are subject to student numbers).
-The remaining balance ($2,430) is payable two weeks before the start date.
+Full payment is due 2 weeks before the start date.

 Please be advised that no refunds are available once the course has commenced, and no student loans are available for this course.

-If you have any questions regarding the CELTA programme please contact the course organiser:
+If you have any questions regarding the CELTA programme please contact: